 Additional Focusrite Information

 Focusrite has an extensive line of interfaces.
-Using your Lola or Elements pre can be little different than described above depending on the model you choose.
-Please refer to the Focusrite link below for a general overview on using external preamps.
+Using your Lola or Elements pre can be a little different than described above depending on the model you choose.
+Please refer to the Focusrite link below for a general overview of using external preamps.

 *Please note we do not own these interfaces (other than the Lynx Aurora).
 We’ve written this based on past experience and user manuals.
 If you find a unit’s functionality has changed or is incorrect, please let us know and we’ll update the article.